alome007/Alome007/README.md

 ### Hi there 👋🏾👋🏽👋🏽

 My name is Alome Daniel.
-I'm a Mobile Engineer , currently working on [Collect App (IOS, Android and POS)](https://collect.africa) - an app enables one-off or recurring payment solutions to customers
+I'm a Mobile Engineer; currently working on [Collect App (IOS, Android and POS)](https://collect.africa) - an app enables one-off or recurring payment solutions to customers

-I enjoy developing for Android and IOS 🤖, and I think my favorite thing to talk about is Internet of Things.
+I enjoy developing for Android 🤖 and IOS , and I think my favorite thing to talk about is Internet of Things.

 Thanks for checking out my profile.